krobelus/git-branchstack/README.md

 $ git revise --interactive --edit
 ```

+Like `git revise`, you can use `git branchless` during an interactive rebase.

 To push all branches there is a separate script
 [git-branchless-push](./git-branchless-push), to keep `git branchless`
 as simple as possible.
 This is not fully thought out and might change in